AngelinaNSS/AngelinaNSS/README.md

 6. The rise of Robotics in Food Preparation:

-Automated kitchen equipment and robotic systems powered by AI can assist in food preparation, cooking, and assembly.
+There are several advantages of using robots in food service.
+Robots can work faster and more efficient than human workers, and they can work as much as 24 hours a day without breaks.
+Robots are also less likely to make mistakes, and they can be programmed to follow specific safety protocols.handling more of the burdensome, redundant manual labor tasks,Automated kitchen equipment and robotic systems powered by AI can assist in food preparation, cooking, and assembly.
 This can lead to increased efficiency and consistency in production processes.

 8. AI for Food Safety: